Marine sciences students also have their own special clubs, dedicated to the pursuit of their ongoing passion with marine environments:

 Scuba Club.
 Members of the University of New Haven Scuba Club share an interest in achieving dive certifications, including Open Water, Rescue, and Master Diver, for recreational and professional purposes.
 Involvement reaches across all majors, but the Club appeals especially to Marine Biology, Marine Affairs, and Fire Science students.
 In addition to dive certification classes, the Club sponsors local dive trips and beach cleanups and co-sponsors events with many other clubs and organizations.

-The Marine Biology Living Learning Community (LLC) is a place for our freshmen Marine Affairs and Marine Biology majors to live with like-minded individuals who are passionate about marine studies.
+The Marine Biology Living Learning Community (LLC) is a place for our First-Year Marine Affairs and Marine Biology majors to live with like-minded individuals who are passionate about marine studies.
 It offers a supportive atmosphere within which students are able to study with others who are also taking the challenging courses required of these majors.
 LLCs benefit from having dedicated tutors available to work with the students in them if needed.
 In addition, the students in the Marine Biology LLC often form study groups to prepare for exams and to work on homework and laboratory reports.
 Click here to learn more about the Marine Biology LLC.